 When reviewing research under an expedited review procedure, the IRB Chair, or designated reviewer, will receive and review the same materials that would be reviewed if the research were to be reviewed by the convened IRB, and for previously approved research, will have access to the study history.
 The reviewer evaluates and documents whether the research qualifies for expedited review using a checklist.
-If the research does not meet the criteria for expedited review, then the reviewer will indicate that the research requires review by the convened IRB and the submission is placed on the next available IRB meeting agenda.
+When a reviewer determines that research subject to the 2018 Rule falls within the expedited categories but involves more than minimal risk, the reviewer will document the rationale for that determination in the checklist and refer the research for review by the convened IRB.
+If the research otherwise does not meet the criteria for expedited review, then the reviewer will indicate that the research requires review by the convened IRB and the submission is placed on the next available IRB meeting agenda.